emollerstedt/arduino-halloween/README.md

 # arduino-halloween

-A sandox vor creating halloween fun stuff for Arduino
+A sandbox for halloween fun stuff for Arduino